2002–03 Minnesota Golden Gophers men's ice hockey season

-The 2002–03 Minnesota Golden Gophers men's ice hockey season was the 82nd season of play for the program and 44th in the WCHA.
-The Golden Gophers represented the University of Minnesota, played their home games at the Mariucci Arena and were coached by Don Lucia, in his 4th season.
+The 2002–03 Minnesota Golden Gophers men's ice hockey season was the 82nd season of play for the program and its 44th season in the Western Collegiate Hockey Association (WCHA).
+Representing the University of Minnesota, the Golden Gophers played home games at Mariucci Arena.
+Led by Don Lucia in his fourth season as head coach, the Gophers successfully defended their NCAA Division I men's ice hockey national championship.
+The Gophers finished the season with a 28–8–9 record, closing out the year without suffering consecutive losses at any point in the season.